Determine the size of lawn to be overseeded. Fescue lawns should be overseeded at a rate of 4-6 pounds per 1000 square feet.

 4. Broadcast seed over the entire lawn starting with the spreader set at a low setting.
 Go over the area until the seed is gone.

-5. Broadcast New Lawn Starter and then the Soil Activator at the labeled rate.
+5. Broadcast New Lawn Starter and then the HuMic at the labeled rate.

 6. Keep the seed moist until the grass is established.
 This is best done with frequent, short waterings.
 If the new seed is allowed to dry out it will die.